Is Your Child Being Bullied? 9 Steps You Can Take as a Parent

 9. Find Something Your Child Is Really Good at Doing

 Help your child feel good about himself by finding something he can do well.
 Choose some activities he’s good at and reinforce it verbally.
 Our son got involved in swimming and it was very helpful for his self–esteem.

 Fortunately, he got through that year and developed some great friendships.
 That summer we signed him up for a summer camp program.
 He went there still feeling a bit like a victim, and came out a completely different human being.
 Camp was a place where he really excelled and it just fed his self–esteem.

 So try to find a positive experience for your child to help him feel good about himself.
-Remember, every time he succeeds, it helps him develop better self–esteem; that feeling is the opposite of how the bullies make him feel.
+Remember, every time he succeeds, it helps him develop better self–esteem, which is the opposite of how the bullies make him feel.

-Bullying is not something your child is going to get over immediately—or simply because he wants it to be over.
+Bullying is not something your child is going to get over immediately.
 It can be long a process.
-The lesson for our son was that while he couldn’t stop people from saying bad things, he had some control over how he responded to it.
+But our son learned that while he couldn’t stop people from saying bad things, he had control over how he responded.